Austin1serb/Scripts/image_orginization/README.md

 Key improvements:
 - Separated concerns into logical modules
 - Better testability with isolated functions
-- Easier to extend with new clustering or classification strategies
+- Easier to extend with new clustering or ai_classification strategies
 - Clear dependencies and imports
 - Comprehensive documentation